Japh/Favorite-Plugins/readme.txt

 1. The new 'Favorites' tab

 == Changelog ==

+= 0.8 =
+* It replaces the Wordpress.org provided Favorites tab
+* Search filter in Favorites

 = 0.7 =
 * Fixed pagination issues.
 Props to @wpriley and @dadib for reporting